aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

 end
 ```

 Tabling on 2d arrays allows us a convienent way to display data about the `Parts` of a `Collection` to the technician, since much of the data associated with a `Collection` is stored as a 2d array.
-For example, supposing that one of the inputs for a protocol is called '96 Well' and accepts a `Collection`, we could display the `sample_matrix` of the `Collection` for each `Operation` using a `show` blocks like so
+For example, supposing that one of the inputs for a protocol is called '96 Well' and accepts a `Collection`, we could display the `sample_matrix` of the `Collection` for each `Operation` using a `ShowBlock`s like so

 ```ruby
 operations.each do |op|